plasmicapp/plasmic/README.md

 1. If you're ready to test, run `yarn local-publish YOURPKG`.
 This unpublishes YOURPKG and its dependencies from your verdaccio, re-builds them, and publishes them to your local verdaccio.
 Note that this does not bump versions!
 We are using nx under the hood, so if your dependencies haven't changed, this should be fast.

-1. Install the canary version into wherever you're trying to test, via `yarn add ... --registry=http://localhost:4873`.
+1. (Re-)install the canary version into wherever you're trying to test, via `yarn add ... --registry=http://localhost:4873`.

 1. If you are not seeing bundles update, clear the relevant caches in the environment you're testing in.
 For instance, if you are testing a plasmicpkg in a Next.js app, try `rm -rf .next/`.